-From your description it would appear that you've set up the wireless connection and your laptop etc is picking this up which is why you cannot connect to the hotspot.
+From your description it would appear that you've set up the wireless connection and your RPI is picking this up which is why you cannot connect to the hotspot.

 I'm sure this is right, but I could ge wrong as it's all new to me

 P.s.
 I've not been able to sort out the GPS location yet

 The problem was similar as you advised, but a bit more complicated...

 I am almost certain it is due to wifi repeater "Comfast CF-WR302S V2.0" I use to make wifi signal more stable in my backgarden.

 Without the extender, I still have quite strong signal from the main Router, but it is not stable, sometimes it becomes very weak for no reason.

 and I guess, sometimes Laptop connects to the main router, but rPi to the repeater, - they both have the same SSID name, but for some reason are treated as different networks

 I am not sure how to fix it....

 So if I switch off the repeater, - I have no problem.